openshift/federation-dev/federated-mongodb/README.md

 Once Federation has been chosen, information about the Operator will appear.
-It is important to take note of the Operator Version as this will be needed when deciding which version of Kubefed2 to use.
+It is important to take note of the Operator Version as this will be needed when deciding which version of Kubefedctl to use.

 Select Install</br>
 ![Install Federation](../images/install.png)